 In California, committing a battery on a police officer is governed under two Penal Code statutes.
 P.C. § 243(b) and P.C. § 243(c)(2).
 The underlying charge is P.C. § 242 which is a simple battery.
 What rises the crime increasing a persons exposure is the battery occurred against a police officer while lawfully engaging in the performance of their duties.
 Prosecutors treat all crimes against police officers extremely seriously often requiring a defendant serve time in custody.

 Just because you’ve been arrested does not mean you are guilty of a crime.
 There are a number of defenses available to someone who has been accused of battery against a police officer.
 Most attorneys are not aware of the specifics of a case that must be analyzed when representing someone who has been accused of committing a crime against a police officer.
-Los Angeles Battery Lawyer John Rogers has extensive experience in handling cases against police officers and stands ready to aggressively defend his clients to effectively get the case dismissed.
-Mr. Rogers is available 24 hours a day, 7 days a week.
-The best approach to defeating any claim against a police officer is early defense intervention.
-Call 877-888-9820 now!
+The Law Offices of John D. Rogers has extensive experience in handling cases against police officers and stands ready to aggressively defend his clients to effectively get the case dismissed.

 Elements of the Crime